Divorce in Colombia: Legal Process and Requirements

 Relocation Issues

-If one parent wishes to relocate, especially internationally, it can introduce additional complexities.
-The moving parent must typically obtain permission from the other parent or the court.
+The relocating parent must obtain permission from the other parent or the court.

 Representation for the Child